alex7kom/node-steam-weblogon/README.md

 ### webLogOn(callback)

 Logs into Steam Community.
-You only need this if you know you do. `callback` will be called with an array of your new cookies (as strings).
+You only need this if you know you do. `callback` will be called with your new `webSessionID` and an array of your new cookies (as strings).

-Do not call this before the first ['webSessionID' event](#websessionid), or you'll get a broken cookie.
 Feel free to call this whenever you need to refresh your web session - for example, if you log into the same account from a browser on another computer.

-## Events

-### 'webSessionID'
-* your new sessionID

-If you are using Steam Community (including trading), you should call [webLogOn](#weblogoncallback) again, since your current cookie is no longer valid.

 # License